About This Event

 Unraveling: New Songs by Corey Dargel and Jacob Cooper

-Jacob has earned awards from the American Academy of Arts and Letters, ASCAP, and the American Music Center.
-Most recently, he was announced the winner of the 2011 Carlsbad Music Festival competition.
-He has attended the Bang on a Can Summer Institute and the Minnesota Orchestra Composer Institute, and he has held residences at the Banff Centre, the Kimmel Harding Nelson Center, and the Atlantic Center for the Arts.
-Jacob is also the least well-dressed of the six “talented guys” in the composers’ collective Sleeping Giant (The New Yorker).
+Lauded as “richly talented” by the New York Times, Cooper has earned awards from the American Academy of Arts and Letters, ASCAP, and the American Music Center, and was the winner of the 2011 Carlsbad Music Festival competition.
+He has attended the Bang on a Can Summer Institute and the Minnesota Orchestra Composer Institute, and he has held residences at the Ucross Foundation, the Banff Centre, the Kimmel Harding Nelson Center, and the Atlantic Center for the Arts.
+Cooper is also a member of the composers collective Sleeping Giant with labelmate Timo Andres and others.
+Cooper works in visual media as well, and his video Commencer une autre mort was shortlisted for the 2010 YouTube/Guggenheim Biennial of Creative Video.
+Also dedicated to teaching and scholarship, Cooper has served on the faculty at Amherst College and recently completed the requirements for his doctorate in composition at the Yale School of Music.

 Corey Dargel (Composer/Voice)